skyzh/type-exercise-in-rust/README.md

 using `ArrayBuilder` with existing `Array`.
 In day 1, we implement arrays for primitive types (like `i32`, `f32`) and for variable-length types (like `String`).
 We use associated types in traits to deduce the right type in generic functions and use GAT to unify the `Array` interfaces for both fixed-length and variable-length types.
-This framework is also very similar to libraries like arrow, but with much stronger type constraints and much lower runtime overhead.
+This framework is also very similar to libraries like Apache Arrow, but with much stronger type constraints and much lower runtime overhead.

+The special thing is that, we use blanket implementation for `i32` and `f32` arrays -- `PrimitiveArray<T>`.
+This would make our journey much more challenging, as we need to carefully evaluate the trait bounds needed for them in the following days.

 ## Day 2: `Scalar` and `ScalarRef`